- Why I Say “Yes” to Santa - December 9, 2014

 Help!
-I have a new student in the middle of February who doesn’t speaks any English!
-Now what?
+I have a new student in the middle of February who doesn’t speak any English!
+What should I do?
 Sound familiar?
 This often happens at my school.
 English Language Learners (ELL), or English as a Second Language (ESL) students, are part of a very transient population.
 Sometimes students will even leave mid-year for a month long vacation back to their home country to visit relatives, and of course they come home just in time for the state exam.
 For students whose parents opt out of bilingual education in favor of ESL, this can be a very daunting task for the classroom teacher.
 These students are placed in a age appropriate grade with no reading skills in English.
 There are many different ways to accommodate these students.
 Sometimes you have to be creative in order to get your point across.
 The first thing I do as an ESL teacher is make sure my new students learn where basic things in the school are, such as the bathroom and the nurse.
 If you or the ESL teacher can’t do it, please send the student for a tour with a language buddy.
 This will alleviate some of the new student’s fears.

 Here are some other ways to accommodate English Language Learners in your classroom: